Cindy Ambuehl

-Cindy K. Ambuehl is an American actress and real estate agent.
+Cindy K. Ambuehl (born January 31, 1965) is an American actress and real estate agent.

 Career

 Ambuehl was born in Los Angeles, California.
 Before becoming an actress, she was signed by the Judith Fontaine Modeling and Talent Agency as a model.
 She appeared in Wings as Stella in the season five episode "A Black Eye Affair" and in Seinfeld as Sophie in "The Burning".
 She also was in the second episode "Temptation" of the first season of Men Behaving Badly.
 From 2000 to 2003, she had a recurring role on the television series JAG as a TV producer and Harmon Rabb's girlfriend, Rene Peterson.

 Personal life

-She is married to actor Don Diamont.
-They have twin sons, born in 2000.
+She married actor Don Diamont on June 12, 2012.
+They have twin sons, born in 2000, Anton and Davis Diamont.